victor-homyakov/optimize-js/README.md

 1. Are immediately-invoked via any kind of call statement (`function(){}()`, `!function(){}()`, etc.)
 2. Are passed in directly as arguments to another function
-3. Are just plain function expressions
+3. Are just plain function expressions or function declarations

 The first method is an easy win – those functions are immediately executed.
 The second method is more of a heuristic, but tends to be a safe bet given common patterns like Node-style errbacks, Promise chains, and UMD/Browserify/Webpack module declarations.